Georgetown Law

 Treaties

 Treaties govern many aspects of international environmental law.
-This section lists many of the most common multilateral treaties and indicates sources for locating treaties generally.
-There is also an online Glossary of Terms for Negotiators of Multilateral Environmental Agreements which is also in print at the Library.
-For more detailed information on researching treaties -- including treaty indexes, status, updating and ratification information -- see our Treaty Research guide.
+This section lists many of the most common ones, as well as sources for locating treaties generally.
+The U.N.
+Environment Programme also maintains an electronic Glossary of Terms for Negotiators of Multilateral Environmental Agreements (print version also available at the Law Library).
+For more detailed information on researching treaties—including treaty indexes, status, updating and ratification information—see our Treaty Research guide.

-This list highlights some of the most frequently cited multilateral agreements related to the environment as there are many, many environmental treaties.
-See EISIL's International Environmental Law page for links to additional agreements.
+This page highlights some of the most frequently cited international agreements related to the environment.

 Treaty Collections